Enter the dragon: Activities to usher in Chinese New Year 2024

 Bask in the spirit of spring at Resorts World Sentosa with its Starlit Dragon Spectacular live performance that features a majestic 88m LED dancing dragon under a starry night sky.
 The free public show is set at the Lake of Dreams, at level one at the Forum.
 It will take place from Feb 10 to 13, and Feb 16 to 18 at 7.30pm and 8.30pm.
 Guests can look out for the God of Fortune on these dates.

-Visitors can also capture Insta-worthy moments at AVE8’s Wealth of Dragons installation from Jan 23; and enjoy live band performances on selected dates in February at both AVE8 and Gourmet Park.
-More details on www.rwsentosa.com/en/events/chinese-new-year
+Visitors can also capture Insta-worthy moments at AVE8’s Wealth of Dragons installation from Jan 23 and enjoy live band performances on selected dates in February at both AVE8 and Gourmet Park.
+More details at www.rwsentosa.com/en/events/chinese-new-year

 Singapore Chinese Cultural Centre and Singapore Chinese Orchestra

-Soak in the Chinese New Year vibes at the CNY Family Fun event co-organised by Singapore Chinese Cultural Centre (SCCC) and Singapore Chinese Orchestra (SCO) from Feb 26 till 28 at SCCC and Singapore Conference Hall.
+Soak in the Chinese New Year vibes at the CNY Family Fun event co-organised by the Singapore Chinese Cultural Centre (SCCC) and Singapore Chinese Orchestra (SCO) from Jan 26 till 28 at SCCC and Singapore Conference Hall.

 Families can join in CNY traditions through interactive activities such as games, performances, workshops and craft activities.